zarf-dev/proposals/0051-v1beta1-schema/README.md

 The v1beta1 APIVersion will introduce a new `Kind` called alongside ZarfPackageConfig called ZarfComponentConfig.
 ZarfComponentConfig files will allow declaring a single component to be imported from other packages.
 It will have its own schema, and this schema will be verified on create and publish.
 ZarfComponentConfigs will be importable only from v1beta1 packages.
 Components from other ZarfPackageConfigs will not be importable in v1beta1 packages.

 The component in a ZarfComponentConfig will be able to import another ZarfComponentConfig.
 Cyclical imports will error.
-ZarfComponentConfig files will have not have a default filename such as zarf.yaml.
+ZarfComponentConfig files will not have a default filename such as zarf.yaml.
 This will encourage users to give their files descriptive names and help encourage a flatter directory structure as users will not default to having a new folder for each component.
 ZarfComponentConfigs will be able to define their own values and valuesSchema.
 The top level `.component` field will be a list to allow for the same component to be defined with different flavors, OSs, or architectures.
 If a user tries to define more than one component without specifying the `.only` key, or if the only key is the same value for two components, then they will receive an error.

 The `.import.path` field will not accept directories; users will give the filepath to the ZarfComponentConfig file they are importing.